Trump Administration Slaps Sanctions On Son Of Venezuelan President Maduro

 More than 50 countries, including the United States, most of Latin America and a large part of Europe, have since recognized Guaidó as president.

-Despite being home to some of the world's largest oil reserves, Venezuelan has fallen into a life-threatening economic and humanitarian crises that has caused more than three million Venezuelans to flee in search of food, medicine and shelter.
+Despite being home to some of the world's largest oil reserves, Venezuelan has fallen into a life-threatening economic and humanitarian crises that has caused more than four million Venezuelans to flee in search of food, medicine and shelter.

 Under the Treasury's order, Maduro Guerra's assets in the United States will be frozen, and U.S. banks and institutions are barred from doing business with him.
 The Treasury department said the administration will consider lifting sanctions for those who "take concrete and meaningful actions to restore democratic order."